GoogleCloudPlatform/smart-sdlc/README.md

 | script-playwright | Node.js Service that receives Test Case and returns a Test Script in Playwright     |
 | pull-request      | Node.js Service that receives Webhook calls from Gitlab/Github and evaluates change |

 Each of the described components is built into its own container.
 Details for each of them are provided in their respective folders.
-Although the diagram shows **Vertex AI** all the components **already have builtin Gemini support**.
-Check config file for details.
 There are two main integration points to Gitlab, the **wiki-interface** component and the **pull-request** component.
 The **wiki-interface** component is basically some HTML Form + Javascript that reads the Wiki Page list from Gitlab, and writes back to Gitlab the results.
 If you wish to integrate to any other system, you can use this component as an starting point.
 The **wiki-interface** is also responsible for storing document generation metrics as well as result rating to **BigQuery**.